thenewkid/FE-Project5/readme.md

 1. Then enter in a city like chicago, or dallas and see the results and markers filter.
 Also when you remove your filter search,
 1. all the results are back.

 2. There is additional search functionality with foursquare.
-For each place searched there is a option to search for places in    2. that area that utilizes the foursquare api.
-All you do is type in a listing lik sushi or hotels or something, and all the json
+For each place searched there is a option to search for places in that area and they show up in the infoWindow.

-2. objects show up in the console.
-I know I have not added them to the screen because I didn't think it was necessary.
-I've       2. proven I can do that very easily, I just wanted to get the foursquare implementation done to meet the requirements.
+3. If there are no matches then all the results go away.